 Pronto is both an interjection and an adjective that can be translated into English as “ready”.
-In phone calls, it means “hello!”.
+In telephone conversations, it means “hello!”.

 Its pronunciation is close to pron-toh.
-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with pronto in Italian, before taking a look at how to use this word.
+Now, let’s see some example sentences using pronto in Italian, before we take a look at how to use this word.

 Title: Italian All-in-One For Dummies